 This could include eating a diet of softer foods for a few weeks, as well as periodically applying ice packs and performing some basic jaw stretching exercises.
 This treatment plan might also include taking over the counter anti-inflammatory medications.

-If the chronic night grinding of bruxism is a contributing factor TMJ disorder symptoms he might recommend sleeping with a dental guard in your mouth.
+If the chronic night grinding of bruxism is a contributing factor TMJ disorder symptoms they might recommend sleeping with a dental guard in your mouth.

 If you don’t show significant improvement within a few weeks, Dr. Carl McMillan might recommend more a more advanced treatment plan.